 - Geotechnical Safety Overview Report (February 2021) PDF • 1.6 MB

-In summary, the two international experts concluded that the solution proposed by BC Hydro will ensure the right bank structures are safe and reliable for the long operating life of Site C, provided several details are addressed in the final design.
+In summary, the two international experts concluded that the solution we've proposed will ensure the right bank structures are safe and reliable for the long operating life of Site C, provided several details are addressed in the final design.
 These details are currently being addressed by BC Hydro and include optimizing the number, diameter, and configuration of the piles.

-Work on the foundation enhancements is expected to begin in 2021 and be complete by the end of 2023.
+Work on the foundation enhancements began in 2021 and is expected to be complete by the end of 2023.